jchen1/website/markdown/posts/Visualizing-and-Deleting-Entity-Hierarchies-in-EF-Core.md

 If all goes well, you'll see a bunch of `UPDATE` then `DELETE` transactions.
 I'd recommend that you build dry-run functionality before running anything like this in production.

+## Future work

+This code doesn't account for non-foreign-key constraints or any other checks that might prevent a deletion from succeeding.